 Our yardstick for success is constantly changing as we gain new life experiences.
 As a college student or recent college grad, you shouldn’t expect to have your life planned out.
 Leave room for spontaneity and room to change your mind about what you want.
 Let your life lead you in new directions, new career paths, new relationships.

 Even today I struggle to define what success looks like to me.
 I know I want to be a business owner and sole-entrepreneur, though I don’t know if I want to give up my current career to make that happen.
-I know I want to own a home and probably someday have children.
-Basically, my definition of success isn’t single-minded.
+My definition of success isn’t single-minded.
 I want to find balance and fulfillment in both my career and personal life.

 Write Down Your Goals